mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 It's very easy to go a week and feel like nothing got done.
 That was discouraging.
 But when I write my snippets, it forces me to look back on my week and recognize how I spent my time.
 It often turns out that I don't give myself enough credit for what I did.
 On weeks I feel unproductive, it's often because my memory is lying to me and telling me that interesting accomplishments happened in other weeks.

-Writing snippets.

 Other habits have gotten better.
 I'm much better about not checking my phone, email, and social media constantly.

-The habit that I was surprised died was exercise.
-I thought that once I quit, I'd exercise every day and be in peak physical condition.
-Instead, it turns out that having to go to my office was the thing that broke the surface tension of staying in my house.
-Now I exercise *way* less.
-But I have to do a lot more yardwork than I did in Manhattan, so I tell myself it evens out (it doesn't).

 # I still love it